 Reasons you should upgrade to a Solid State Drive from Hard Drive

-Why?
+Why switch?
+Mostly because it is extremely noticeably faster.
 They have absolutely no moving parts unlike your typical mechanical magnetic spinning disk hard drives in most computers.
-The SSD’s also have a much higher write rate making them truly noticeably faster than a mechanical hard drive.
+The SSD’s also have a much higher read write speed making them truly noticeably faster than a mechanical hard drive.
 With a Solid State Drive you can generally boot Windows in about 30 seconds or less and running programs is instantaneous.
+The upgrade is very worth it.
+Especially if you have a gaming computer.
+You will always load faster than your friends.
+The SSD Flash technology makes it ideal for laptops because they are less likely to break after a drop.
+A mechanical drive would be toast.

 SSD vs HDD Pros and Cons